celo-org/celo-blockchain/README.md

 ### Submitting an issue

-If this is a bug, you can run `geth bug` to
+If you come across a bug, you can run `geth bug` to open a GitHub issue draft with pre-filled system information.

 ### CI Testing and automerge